- What Is Egnyte Connect?

 Egnyte Connect Files View

-Two of the most important things you can do in the files view are uploading and sharing files.
+In this view, however, the most important actions you can do — and the most common ones you’ll perform — are uploading and sharing files.

 How to Share Files